supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     	title="Love to see 'regret to be inform you'"/> There is no useful feedback in any of these emails.
 Still, my self-loathing would activate every single time - "ah yes I too regret to be informed that I will obviously die unemployed and vilified as a skill-less con artist."

 That's it.
 Those are the three steps.
-Don't fall for the **do not**'s, those can be tricky.
-But honesly, there is no other way to successfully and legally seek employment.
+Make sure to avoid the **do not**'s, those can be tricky.
+But honesly, there is no other way to successfully (legally?) seek employment.

 A few closing thoughts:

-- If you **did** get interviewed and got a rejection - that is powerful feedback.
+- If you **did** get interviewed and were rejected - that can be powerful feedback.
 Someone seriously evaluated you for the position, and went with someone else.
 There could be powerful fodder for growth if you have the vulnerability and sincerity to ask why.
 Perhaps your skills could be sharpened a bit, or perhaps you haven't found the best fit yet.
 Don't be afraid to reach out for constructive feedback from your interviewers.
 Most likely they'll not reply, but if they do they might have something useful to say.
-Seemingly random experiences can sometimes make or break a fit, so sometimes, it's just chance - be prepared to not always be certain why you got rejected.
+Seemingly random experiences can sometimes make or break a fit, so sometimes, it's just chance.
+It's okay to not always be certain why you got rejected.
+It's not okay to beat yourself up about it.
 - Interviews should be a place where both, the employer and the employee review **each other**.
 You should feel empowered to say no to an employer if they don't match your expectations or goals.
-Of course, as an immigrant who was desperately seeking my first post-Master's job, this was an entirely theoretical hill I chose to die on.
+Of course, as an immigrant who was desperately seeking my first post-Master's job, this is an entirely theoretical hill I choose to die on.
 - Remember - a job exists to take advantage of your skills and channel them into something that is (ideally) making a profit.
-Even a great job, a dream job will ultimately have that bottom line - the nice part is that it can facilitate a mutually beneficial relationship where you get to learn, grow, and get paid.
+Even a great job, a dream job will ultimately have that bottom line that makes you valuable to the organization.
+The nice part is good jobs can facilitate a mutually beneficial relationship where you get to learn, grow, and get paid.
 Don't get attached to places that didn't want you in the first place.
+- Say to yourself everyday: I belong.
+I have skills.
+My self-worth is not tied to the status of my job-hunt.

 **How we think powerfully affects what we do and how we do it.
 I wish you a minimally stressful and maximally rewarding job hunt.
 Nothing can stop you when you start doing what feels right to do.**

+---

 **Notes**

-In thinking through this post, I formulated the **job-hunt** as a Multi-Armed Bandit Problem (MABP).
+In thinking through this post, it helped me to formulate the job-hunt as a Multi-Armed Bandit Problem (MABP).

 The MABP is a popular trope in machine learning and probability that illustrates of the **explore-exploit** problem.
 Imagine a casino with an array of slot machines (the kind with a hand-crank, also called a **one-armed bandit** because it has one arm and robs you of your cash).
 Each slot machine has different odds for each $ payout.
 A gambler with infinite money steps in, ready to make more infinities.
 He has to solve the problem of maximizing his payout by **exploring** the behavior of the machines to find good strategies, while also **exploiting** those strategies.
 It is a fine balance to strike, as the two cannot be done simultaneously.

 How does this apply to the job hunt?
 Well, each slot machine is just a job application.
 You have fixed odds at getting an interview out of each job, and your job is to maximize those odds.
 You're trying to get as many shots as interviews as possible but can only tailor your application to one position at at time.
 So you have to iteratively build skills, present a resume/application that shows how you're suited to a job, then interview for it - for multiple jobs with overlapping skillsets at different organizations.
 You have to **explore** skills, fields, learning paths, projects, and careers - while **exploiting** your natural strengths, your available resources (like time, energy, the internet, universities, money) and your capacity.

-Personally, I'd rather not think of **exploiting** myself - so I frame it as functioning at a healthy and sustainable capacity.
+Personally, I'd rather not think of **exploiting** myself - so I reframe it as functioning at a healthy and sustainable capacity.

 Maybe I'll write more on thinking with the MABP in the future - let me know if you're interested in the comments below.